Political economy in anthropology: The moral economy of the peasant

 The concept was widely popularized in anthropology through the book, "The Moral Economy of the Peasant: Rebellion and Subsistence in Southeast Asia" by James C. Scott (1976).
 The book begins with a telling metaphor of peasants being like a man standing up to his nose in water; the smallest wave will drown him.
 Similarly, peasants generally live so close to the subsistence line that it takes little to destroy their livelihoods.
 From this, he infers a set of economic principles that it would be rational for them to live by.
-It is important to emphasize that this book was not based on fieldwork, and itself proposed a cross-cultural universalistic model of peasant economic behaviour based upon a set of fixed theoretical principles, not a reading of peasant culture.
+This book was not based on fieldwork, and itself proposed a cross-cultural universalistic model of peasant economic behaviour based upon a set of fixed theoretical principles, not a reading of peasant culture.
 Firstly, he argued that peasants were "risk averse", or, put differently, followed a "safety first" principle.
 They would not adopt risky new seeds or technologies, no matter how promising, because tried and true traditional methods had demonstrated, not promised, effectiveness.
 This gives peasants an unfair reputation as "traditionalist" when in fact they are just risk averse.
 Secondly, Scott argues that peasant society provides "subsistence insurance" for its members to tide them over those occasions when natural or man-made disaster strikes.
 Although fieldwork has not supported many of Scott's conclusions, the book encouraged a generation of researchers.